 The settlement layer question is equally structural.
 Tokenising an asset on a ledger that has no interoperability with the institutional payment infrastructure through which it will be purchased and redeemed creates a system that works in isolation and fails in production.

 The journey from a real-world asset to an institutionally-grade digital asset passes through five structural stages.
 Each stage presents a specific problem to be solved and an opportunity to be captured.
-Select any stage to understand the structural question, and why it determines the outcome of everything that follows.
+Select any stage to understand the structural question.

 A tokenised asset is only as sound as its weakest structural layer.
 HRB maps and designs all four before any implementation begins.